5 Night Proud Mary Cruise + Kangaroo Island Package PM5ADL2KI

 * All river view rooms have a private ensuite, double or twin beds, air-conditioning/heating, and tea and coffee facilities.
 You will then need to make your way back to Adelaide (either coach transfer or garaging).

 About the cruises

-Operating two and five night cruises 365 days of the year, departing from and returning to Murray Bridge, just 1 hour and 15 minutes drive from Adelaide, the Proud Mary caters for a maximum of only 36 passengers.
+Operating two, five-night and special event cruises 365 days of a year, departing from and returning to Murray Bridge, just 1 hour and 15 minutes drive from Adelaide, the Proud Mary caters for a maximum of only 36 passengers.
 This boutique product provides the ideal environment for passengers to explore, experience, indulge and discover the Murray River.
-The well appointed bar, lounge and dining area provide the perfect location for indulging in the culinary delights of the resident chef, while viewing the passing Australian scenery.
+The well-appointed bar, lounge and dining area provide the perfect location for indulging in the culinary delights of the resident chef, while viewing the passing Australian scenery.

 Australia’s River Murray is one of the world’s legendary rivers, in fact, the fourth longest river system in the world.
 Mysterious, massive and meandering 3,700 kilometres, it ranks with the Mississippi, the Nile and the Amazon.
 Boasting some of the most spectacular and rugged Australian landscapes, the River Murray is home to an array of abundant wildlife and bird life.
 It is aboard your intimate cruising that you can discover the River Murray’s ecosystem at its best.